 “Because I feel it in my blood.
 Get dressed.”

 Arguing with a gypsy about nature was a losing proposition and I climbed out of bed.
 Elena practiced her cheerleader routine to ROCK ME AMADEUS.
-She tapped her wrist.
-She wasn't wearing a watch, but I got the message and showered in three minutes.
+I got the message and showered in three minutes.
 We were out the door in ten.

 The rain was a drizzle by the time we reached the West Village and the clouds cleared for the evening sun, as we arrived at the park on Leroy Street.